Frequently asked questions

 As Sacred East v1.5 was released in 2013, this addon is completely outdated.
 Unfortunately, all modders who worked on Graphic Herbalism have stopped modding or left the Morrowind modding scene, which means that the Graphic Herbalism download will never be updated.

-For those who want to keep using Graphic Herbalism, Graphic Herbalism Addons [Nexus Mods] is available, it consists of ESPs and meshes replacing the Graphic Herbalism TR addon and is currently being maintained by one of Tamriel Rebuilt's lead developers.
+For those who want to keep using Graphic Herbalism, Graphic Herbalism Addons [Nexus Mods] had been available for a few years.
+Its ESPs and meshes replace the ones of the Graphic Herbalism TR addon.

-Users of MWSE-Lua or the OpenMW nightly build can instead use Graphic Herbalism - MWSE and OpenMW Edition [Nexus Mods] for a future-proof mod that replaces Graphic Herbalism and is optimized by not having every plant run a script.
+However, it too, has been abandoned in favor of Graphic Herbalism - MWSE and OpenMW Edition [Nexus Mods] for a future-proof mod that replaces Graphic Herbalism and is optimized by not having every plant run a script.
+Tamriel_Data, starting with version 7, supports the functionality of this mod natively, meaning you only need to install Graphic Herbalism MWSE and OpenMW Edition and you are done..

 Morrowind Comes Alive (MCA)